Providing quality, affordable health carE

 In Ohio, APRNs are board certified at the national level.
 They must pass a national APRN certification examination before being permitted to practice as an APRN in Ohio.
 This national certification examination is in addition to the National Council Licensure Examination (NCLEX) required for RNs.
 APRN national certification must be maintained by completing certain ongoing requirements, and is one measure to ensure continuing competence.

-To view a list of national APRN certifying organizations approved by the Ohio Board of Nursing - CLICK HERE -
+View a list of national APRN certifying organizations approved by the Ohio Board of Nursing

 Commitment to Patient Safety, Quality and Excellence in APRN Practice

 Licensure is granting the authority to practice.
-Ohio APRNs have a Registered Nurse (RN) license and an APRN license issued by the Ohio Board of Nursing.
-The APRN license authorizes permission to practice as an APRN in Ohio.
+Ohio APRNs have a registered nurse (RN) license and an APRN license issued by the Ohio Board of Nursing.
+The APRN license authorizes permission to practice and prescribe as an APRN in Ohio.
 Both the RN license and APRN license are renewed every two years if certain conditions are met, including a minimum of 24 hours of continuing education as well as 12 hours of advanced pharmacology.
-Beginning in 2019, APRNs will be required to have 48 hours of continuing education, which includes 12 hours of advanced pharmacology.
+Beginning with the licensure renewal period for 2019-2021, APRNs will be required to have 48 hours of continuing education, which includes 12 hours of advanced pharmacology.

 To be eligible to practice as an APRN in Ohio, the following criteria must be met before the Ohio Board of Nursing will issue a license:

-Successfully pass national APRN certification from an accredited national certifying organization approved by the Ohio Board of Nursing
+Successfully pass a national APRN certification exam and maintain national certification from an accredited national certifying organization approved by the Ohio Board of Nursing

 IN A VARIETY OF SETTINGS